isglobal-brge/master_thesis/obesitySeq/Obesity_susceptibility_genes.md

 wait
 ```

 Once we got all gVCFs, we used the gatk's tool name `ValidateVarints` in order to validate the correctness of the formatting of VCF files.
 In addition to standard adherence to the VCF specification, this tool performs extra strict validations to ensure that the information contained within the file is correctly encoded.
+These include:

-These include: - REF - correctness of the reference base(s) - CHR\_COUNTS - accuracy of AC and AN values - IDS - tests against rsIDs when a dbSNP file is provided - ALLELES - that all alternate alleles are present in at least one sample
+-   REF. correctness of the reference base(s)

+-   CHR\_COUNTS. accuracy of AC and AN values

+-   IDS. tests against rsIDs when a dbSNP file is provided

+-   ALLELES. that all alternate alleles are present in at least one sample

 ``` bash
 # 2. Variant validation